cysouw/diathesis/text/c05_case.md

 ### [ NA | –N ] *haben* Anticausative {#sec:case-haben-anticausative}

 A typical anticausative verb allows for both a transitive [@next a] and an intransitive [@next b] in which the intransitive nominative is the same participant as the accusative from the transitive.
+This is attested by verbs like *kochen* 'to cook'.
+However, because this diathesis is formally unmarked it is difficult to decide whether this should be classified as an anticausative or as a causative [cf. @scheibl2006: 355].

+Whatever the ultimate best analysis will be, it is important to realize that there are two different classes of verbs in German.
+With verbs like *kochen* the perfect of the intransitive exist both with auxiliaries *haben* [@next c] and *sein* [@next d].
+In contrast, with verbs like *zerbrechen* 'to break' the intransitive perfect only allows for *sein* (see [@#sec:case-sein-causative]).
+These two classes of verbs should be distinguished, and I propose to consider the *kochen*-class as an anticausative (this section) and the *zerbrechen*-class as a causative (see [@#sec:case-sein-causative] for some more discussion on this point).

-This is attested by verbs like *kochen* 'to cook' (a,b).
-However, with this verb the Perfect of the intransitive exist both with auxiliaries *haben* [@next c] and *sein* [@next d].
-Semantically, the *haben* construction [@next c] seems to be the regular Perfect of the intransitive [@next b].
-The *sein* construction [@next d] is probably best analysed as the 'Zustandspassiv' (see Section X) of the transitive [@next a].
-Levin [-@levin1993: 31] used the label "Induced Action Alternation" for a similar alternation in English.
+Semantically, the *haben* construction in [@next c] seems to be the regular Perfect of the intransitive [@next b].
+The *sein* construction in [@next d] is probably best analysed as the *Zustandspassiv* (see [@sec:participles-sein-zustandspassiv]) of the transitive [@next a].

 ::: ex
 a.
 Ich koche den Kaffee.